tomfa/notes.webutvikling.org-old/src/posts/2017-10-22-adding-a-python-api-handler-with-serverless/index.md

 Create an AWS Lambda function with Python3 and integrate with S3?
 Simple when you know how – though getting there can be tricky.

-*Sidenote: I bet Amazon does this on purpose where they create a terrible UI as a way to *trick developers in on their certification-ride?*.
+> Do Amazon create a terrible UI as a way to trick developers in on their certification-ride?

 I found how, copy-paste below.